ben-izd/Power-BI-Mathemaica-integration/README.md

 # Mathematica integration with Microsoft Power BI
 Since 2018 Microsoft Power BI has the ability to connect with R and python.
-Now you can use Mathematica to create visualization inside Power BI or send data directly from Mathematica to Power BI.
+Now you can use Mathematica to create visualization inside Power BI or send data from Mathematica to Power BI.
 This repository consists of two code:
 - `viz_server.nb` to use Mathematica visualization inside Power BI
-- `data_server.nb` to send Mathematica data directly to Power BI
+- `data_server.nb` to send Mathematica data to Power BI

 ## How to send Mathematica Plots/Visualization to Microsoft Power BI